SynfiniDLT/daml-tokenization-toolkit/README.md

 There are a number of tasks ahead to complete and enhance this solution.

-1. Update the wallet runer as the custom-views library is deprecated.
-One option is to upgrade to PQS if the user has Daml Enterprise SDK (https://docs.daml.com/query/pqs-user-guide.html#meet-prerequisites).
-Another option is to develop a tailored solution to stream data from the ledger to the database.
 1. Use the latest solution from DA which replaces the public party feature (i.e. use explict disclosure).
 This will make it easier to share commononly used utility contracts (such as factories) without need for a public party hosted on multiple participants.